wdi-red-coral/hw-week_01-day_03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: Slice()
-Description:
+Description: It has two parameters start and end parameters to specify the part of the string you want to extract.
 Example using it:

+const name = "Ahmed";
+ const extract = name.slice(0,2) ;

+ The result of name will be :  "Ah" .

 ```

 Method 2
 ```
-Name:
+Name: replace()
-Description:
+Description: Replaces a specified value with another value in a string
 Example using it:
+const str = "I'am a software developer";
+const rep = str.replace("software", "Web");

+ The result of str will be : "I'am a Web developer" .

 ```

 Method 3
 ```
-Name:
+Name: toUpperCase()
-Description:
+Description: Change the string from lowercase to uppercase
 Example using it:

+const name = "ahmed";
+const  changeName = name.toUpperCase();

+ The result of name will be : "AHMED" .

 ```

 ## [License](LICENSE)